 🧪 Work in Progress

-Two Faces of Data: Productivity and Markups in the Digital Economy
+Two Faces of Data: Productivity and Markups in the Digital Age

 Coauthored with Isaac Baley and Alejandro Rábano